shaobohou/shaobohou.github.io/README.md

 # shaobohou.github.io

 This repository contains the source code for a personal site hosted on GitHub Pages.
 The site is built with [Jekyll](https://jekyllrb.com/) and uses the standard GitHub Pages workflow for deployment.
+These pages double as a sandbox for experimenting with LLM agents, vibe engineering, and general GitHub shenanigans, so expect things to change frequently as new ideas are tested.

 ## Workflow: turning an issue into a post